 How to Change UPI PIN on the BHIM app?

-UPI PIN is a four digit number that is needed to authenticate the transactions, akin to the four-digit ATM PIN.
-Changing UPI is pretty easy, head over to Bank accounts and select “Reset UPI PIN.”
-Subsequently, you will be prompted to enter the last 6 digits of your debit/ATM card and then will receive an OTP.
+UPI PIN is a four-digit number that is needed to authenticate the transactions, akin to the four-digit ATM PIN.
+Changing UPI is pretty easy; head over to Bank accounts and select “Reset UPI PIN.”
+Subsequently, you will be prompted to enter the last six digits of your debit/ATM card and then will receive an OTP.
 Please note that the UPI PIN will be common for all the UPI apps.

 How to Change UPI Username in BHIM App?

-What if you don’t want your number in the UPI address and instead prefer a name or any alpha numeric character.
+What if you don’t want your number in the UPI address and instead prefer a name or any alphanumeric character?
 Well, the app comes with an option that lets you change your UPI username.
-Firstly open the “My Profile” section, click on “Add Payment address” It is here that you can mention your UPI address and add the same.
-At any instance one can have multiple UPI address and can also choose to make any one of the address as primary address.
+Firstly open the “My Profile” section, and click on “Add Payment address” It is here that you can mention your UPI address and add the same.
+At any instance, one can have multiple UPI addresses and can also choose to make any one of the addresses as the primary address.